Linear programming bounds for hyperbolic surfaces: The Fourier transform

 where $\ast$ denotes the convolution and if $\what{f}$ and $\what{g}$ are also integrable, then

 When $f$ is an even function, which will be the case throughout the paper, its Fourier transform reduces to the cosine transform

 and is therefore even.

-An integrable function $f$ with integrable Fourier transform is said to be \emph{positive-definite} if $\what{f}(y) \geq 0$ for every $y \in \RR$.
-This is not the usual definition, but is equivalent to it by Bochner's theorem.
-The set of positive-definite functions is closed under convolution and multiplication.
+An continuous integrable function $f$ with integrable Fourier transform is said to be \emph{positive-definite} if $\what{f}(y) \geq 0$ for every $y \in \RR$.
+This is not the usual definition, but is equivalent to it under these hypotheses, by Bochner's theorem.
+If $f_1$ and $f_2$ are positive-definite (and continuous, integrable, with integrable Fourier transform), then $f_1 \ast f_2$ is positive-definite provided that $\what{f_1}\what{f_2}$ is integrable, and $f_1f_2$ is positive-definite provided that it is integrable.